 The art of persuasion through words on a page – copywriting – is another essential part of a landing page.
 Great copywriting is never great on the very first draft; it requires careful testing to ensure maximum impact.

 11. Short-Form Copy vs. Long-Form Copy

 From a philosophical point of view, short-form copy should work better than its longer rival.
 After all, humans have a shorter attention span than goldfish, right?

-Unfortunately, that isn’t a set-in-stone rule at all.
-For example, after testing his personal website, Neil Patel found that long-form copy produced 7.6% more leads (better-quality ones as well).
-On the other side of the spectrum, a Scandinavian gym chain got 11% more conversions with shorter copy (Content Verve).
+Unfortunately, that isn’t a set-in-stone rule.
+For example, testing on Crazy Egg found that long-form copy produced 7.6 percent more leads (and better-quality ones as well).
+On the other side of the spectrum, a Scandinavian gym chain got 11 percent more conversions with shorter copy.

 The takeaway?
 TEST to discover what works for your business.

 Video copy is both difficult and expensive to create; hence, the general preference for text-based copywriting.
 But could you be missing out on potential conversions by failing to test video copy?
 Maybe so.

 Depending on the size and capital of your business, you’ll have to decide whether a video sales page is worth it (and don’t forget text and video combinations).